MatthewRalston/kmerdb/academics.md

 I bring the following to the table: advanced study of microbial systems, metabolism, biomathematics, statistics, computer science, software engineering, biochemistry, molecular biology, and genomics.
 I am adept at building data processing pipelines, storage systems, reproducibility infrastructure, and creating custom reports in standardized formats such as Rmarkdown, LaTeX, and Jupyter.
 I believe I would be an asset to any laboratory and that this project has obvious merits for microbiologists, bioinformaticians, and mathematicians.

 The following are specific goals and milestones for the project.

+## Compositional Analysis

+One goal of the suite is to produce a type of regression such that exactly n compositional coefficients are obtained.
+These are the best estimates we can have with the simplest model possible for how the k-mer counts reflect the various genomes that compose the metagenome.

 ## Graph database